l0r3zz/devops-tools/eom/README.md

 are coded into the logic of the programs.
 In particular, the dev environments are named as:
 * srwdXX           - a fully virtual Environment
-* srwgXX           - more virtual environments
+* srwqXX           - more virtual environments
 * srweXX           - performance environments, which have physical blades along with VMs

 Certain CONSTANTS point to specific targets in the StubHub DEV/QA environment